pwitte/DMX-ARTNET/README.md

-# DMX-ARTNET
+# DMX to ARTNET converter
-DMX to Artnet converter
+DMX to Artnet converter, to allow older non-networked Lighting consoles to be visalised for pre-programming with ArtNet